shaansubbaiah/bmsce-paper-ripper/README.md

   Saves around 7+5*(3*15) = 232 clicks on average when trying to download the last 5 years papers for a particular subject of a branch.
 </p>

+### !
+Update !

+-  The e-library portal can now only be accessed from within the library via systems connected to the intranet.
+You'll have to run this script on one of the systems inside the library to download in bulk. :/

 ### New in V1.2

 -  Makes it easier to find courses that have moved up or down a semester by ripping papers and storing with the entire course name.